10 Best All Inclusive Resorts in … South America

 On our list of best all inclusive resorts in South America is Treehouse Lodge

+If your ideal all-inclusive vacation involves piranha fishing and waking up 60 feet in the air, welcome home.
 When your friends ask about your holiday plans, wouldn’t it be fun to reply: “Oh, I’m just going to an all-inclusive tree house in the Amazon jungle”?
 Well, now you can.
 The Check PricesTreehouse Lodge is located on the banks of the Yarapa River — part of the Amazon River system — near the city of Iquitos, Peru (the largest city in the world unreachable by road).
 The all-inclusive tree house experience includes expeditions to see river dolphins, jungle walks with local guides, nighttime trips to see nocturnal monkeys and visits to the indigenous community of the Jibaro people.
-It’s certainly not your average all-inclusive holiday — and alcohol isn’t included — but who needs cocktails when you can go piranha fishing from a dugout canoe?
+It’s certainly not your average all-inclusive holiday — and alcohol isn’t included — but the jungle canopy views are intoxicating enough on their own, and who needs cocktails when you can go piranha fishing from a dugout canoe?

 Explora en Torres del Paine, Chile